matrachma/faceRecognition/README.md

 image_result varchar(255)
 ```

-When you use it for the first time, model weights are downloaded and stored in **./recognizer/pretrained_models** folder.
+When you run it for the first time, model weights are downloaded and stored in **./recognizer/pretrained_models** folder.
 Or you can download it directly from:
 ```
 https://github.com/matrachma/faceRecognition/releases/download/V1.0/weights.18-4.06.hdf5